As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp. onion powder

-- Cut your tortillas into chips and spread them out on parchment-lined cookie sheets.
+- Cut your tortillas into chips and spread them out on parchment-lined cookie sheets in a single layer.

 - Spray with an oil sprayer, being sure to coat the tops of the chips as evenly as possible.